100% Confidential! Call Now for Same Day Admission. 855-722-6926

 Get Addiction Recovery Care Today

-Now that you have a better idea of what green beer is, you will think twice before kicking back one too many on St. Patrick’s Day.
-Additionally, if you find yourself unable to control how much you drink or turning to alcohol to cope with mental illness, stress, or other struggles, we are here for you.
+Now that you have a better idea of what green beer is, you’ll think twice before kicking back one too many on St. Patrick’s Day.
+If you find yourself unable to control your drinking, we are here to help.

 With numerous addiction treatment facilities across the nation, Banyan Treatment Centers are highly experienced and qualified to help you get sober.
 For more information about our alcohol addiction treatment and other services, call us at 888-280-4763 or send us your contact information, and we will reach out to you.